Data flow in an analytics platform: How to set up your data collection and analysis process

 • Collect data using a 30-minute cookie: This method uses a first-party session cookie to collect data.
 After 30 minutes, the cookie is removed from the browser.
 The major advantage of this approach is that there are no duplicate sessions.
 This is also the most reliable anonymous data collection method.

 • Collect data without cookies: This method uses a session fingerprint deployed on the device.
 The analytics platform won’t create or store any cookies in visitors’ browsers.
-The major advantage of this method is that it’s permissible under several regulations, such as the German TTDSG.
+The major advantage of this method is that it’s permissible under several regulations, such as the German TTDSG/TDDDG.
 The downside is that it creates duplicate sessions, which results in less accurate data.
 Both of the options mentioned so far let you capture all the traffic, as well as session and event metrics.
 The tracker collects the information and binds it into a session of a non-returning visitor.
 Visitor metrics will only be collected after a user consents.
 There is also a third option…

 • Don’t collect data: The tracking code won’t be fired for visitors.
 If you disable tracking completely, there won’t be a trace of data about visitors that don’t consent to data collection.
 You won’t even see a page view for that user.